hootyhoot/CW2024/README.md

    ```

 # Implemented and Working Correctly
+- Vertical, Horizontal, Diagonal Movement: User can move the plane horizontally and vertically or both.
 - Hitboxes improved for all entities: Enhanced collision detection for more accurate gameplay.
 - Shield capability for boss: Bosses can now activate shields for protection.
 - Powerups (health powerup): Users can collect health powerups to regain health.
 - Main Menu: A main menu to start or exit the game.
+- Pause Functionality: Users can pause the game and resume using ESC and ENTER respectively.
 - End game Menu: Dynamic end game menu that changes based on win or lose conditions.
 - Level 3: More challenging level with more enemies, higher enemy shooting rate, less user health, and many health powerups available.
 - Level 4: Final level with 3 bosses, higher enemy fire rate, and fewer health powerups available.

 # Implemented but Not Working Correctly
 - Resume button: Resumes game even after loss screen is shown by one frame at a time.
 (Possible issue with clearing the root)
-- UserPlane movement: UserPlane can move in all directions, but holding left and then right momentarily stops it, and holding down and then up momentarily stops it.
-(Issue with ControlsHandler)

 # Features Not Implemented
 - Scrolling background: Not implemented due to time constraints and complexity.